 Off-road vehicle registrations in Manitoba are governed by the Off-Road Vehicles Act.

-No one under the age of 16 is permitted to register an ORV.
+No one under the age of 16 can register an ORV.
 Persons between 16 and 18 may register if they provide written consent from a parent or legal guardian.
 When registering, you may be asked to provide an official birth certificate or other acceptable proof of age.

 When ownership is transferred, the registration and insurance automatically expire.